Skip to Main Content

 No Page Numbers

-If no page number is provided, skip that information.
+If no page number(s) is provided, skip that element.

-For ebooks, use stable identifiers such as page number, chapter or section.
+For eBooks, use stable identifiers such as page number, chapter, or section.
 Do not use location-specific identifiers.

 No Database Name